SaTa999/pyPanair/README.md

 # pyPanair
-A pre / post processor for PANAIR.
+A pre / post processor for Panair.
-"a502" (PANAIR), "panin", and "makewgs" are not included in this repo.
+"Panair" and "Panin" are not included in this repository.
-A copy of each of these software can be obtained at [Public Domain Aeronautical Software](http://www.pdas.com/contents15.html).
+A copy of these software can be obtained at [Public Domain Aeronautical Software](http://www.pdas.com/contents15.html).

 ## What can "pyPanair" do?
 Currently, post processors for agps files (agps_converter, section_force) and ffmf files (ffmf_converter) are implemented.